jiayisong/DA3D/README.md

 When the test is complete, a number of txt files of the results are generated in *work_dir/result*.
 Then compressed into a zip it can be uploaded to the official [kitti server](https://www.cvlibs.net/datasets/kitti/user_submit.php).

 ## Running Result
 The model I trained is given here.
-The following table is the same as Table V in the paper and the evaluation metrics are IOU=0.7, R40, AP_3D/AP_BEV.
+The following table is the same as Table V in the paper and the evaluation metrics are IOU=0.7, R40, AP_3D/AP_BEV on the validation set.
 | Network | Loss     | DA   | Easy           | Mod.           | Hard           |  Config  |  Download  |
 |---------|----------|------|----------------|----------------|----------------|------|------|
 | RTM     | SMOKE    |      | 8.57 / 11.65   | 7.89 / 10.94   | 7.00 / 9.88    | [config](configs/rtmdet/det3d/TableV_line1.py) | [model]() \| [log]() |